Graduate and Professional Education

 The minimum standard for graduate admission is a U.S. bachelor’s degree, or its equivalent, from a regionally accredited institution or ministry of education recognized institution.
 The Graduate School and some professional schools have additional minimum requirements for applicants seeking degrees.
 Conditional admission status is applied to those students who have not yet met all requirements for admission to full graduate status or who have not filed all relevant documents with the appropriate school or department.
-Students admitted in this status must satisfy their conditions by the end of the first term of enrollment, or within the time period deemed appropriate by the department or Office of Degree Progress.
+Students admitted in this status must satisfy their conditions by the end of the first term of enrollment, or within the time period deemed appropriate by the department, program or Office of Degree Progress.
 Students who fail to satisfy their conditions of admission will not be allowed to register for classes.

 Students who have been conditionally admitted for academic requirements must complete at least 6 units of graduate level course work with no grade below a B in each class, and must be recommended for regular admission by a faculty committee.
-Once those conditions have been met, the department chair can authorize registration for the second semester.
+Once those conditions have been met, the department chair or program director can authorize registration for the second semester.
 If the conditions are not met, the student may be dismissed from the program.

 Individual exceptions must be approved by the dean of the degree-conferring unit.